dirkwhoffmann/Moira/Docs/Explanations/MainExecutionFunction.md

                 processException(exc);
             }
         }

      done:

-        // Check if a breakpoint has been reached if (flags & CPU_CHECK_BP) {
+        // Check if a breakpoint has been reached if (flags & CHECK_BP) {

-            // Don't break if the instruction won't be executed due to tracing if (flags & CPU_TRACE_EXCEPTION) return;
+            // Don't break if the instruction won't be executed due to tracing if (flags & TRACE_EXC) return;

-            // Check if a softstop has been reached if (debugger.softstopMatches(reg.pc0)) { ... }
+            // Check if a softstop has been reached if (debugger.softstopMatches(reg.pc0)) didReachSoftstop(reg.pc0);

-            // Check if a breakpoint has been reached if (debugger.breakpointMatches(reg.pc0)) { ... }
+            // Check if a breakpoint has been reached if (debugger.breakpointMatches(reg.pc0)) didReachBreakpoint(reg.pc0);
         }
     }
 }
 ```

-On the slow path, Moira calls the instruction handler somewhere in the middle.
-Note that the code is embedded in a block that checks the `CPU_IS_LOOPING` flag.
-When the flag is cleared, Moira calls the instruction handler exactly as it would on the fast path.
-When the flag is set, a special loop-mode handler is called.
-Loop mode is a feature of the M68010 that allows the CPU to speed up the execution of certain loop constructs.
-In hindsight, this feature was short lived as it was no longer present in the M68020.
-It had become obsolete with the introduction of caches.
+On the slow path, the instruction handler is called after checking various conditions related to the CPU state.
+The CPU_IS_LOOPING flag is specifically examined to determine if the CPU is in loop mode.
+If the flag is set, Moira uses a special loop-mode handler to optimize execution.
+Loop mode, which was introduced with the M68010, helps speed up the execution of specific loop constructs.
+However, it was removed in the M68020 due to the introduction of caches, making it obsolete.

-After returning from the instruction handler, Moira checks for breakpoints and exits.
-In the next section we will learn what a typical instruction handler looks like.
+After returning from the instruction handler, Moira checks if any breakpoints have been hit.
+If any are reached, it triggers the appropriate handling procedures.
+In the next section, we'll explore the details of a typical instruction handler.